 Ugot: It’s known as a ‘cake & brunch’ place, so this should be good!

 Enkel: They actually have burgers and craft beer but that doesn’t mean that they are not good in brunch!

 So, which one would you want to try the most?
 Would you go for eggs or bagels?
 Or maybe arepas?
 Barcelona has a lot to offer!
-Let us know if you had the chance to try any of these, we would love to hear your comments!
+Let us know if you had the chance to go to any of these best brunch places in Barcelona, we would love to hear your comments!